- What other names is Lactobacillus known by?

 - Preventing diarrhea due to traveling.
 Traveler's diarrhea is caused by bacteria, viruses, or parasites that the traveler has not been exposed to before.
 Taking a specific strain of Lactobacillus rhamnosus, Lactobacillus GG (Culturelle) seems to help prevent diarrhea in travelers.
 The effectiveness of Lactobacillus GG can vary a lot depending on the travel destination because of differences in bacteria in different locations.

-- Treating a bowel condition called ulcerative colitis.
-Some research suggests that taking a specific combination product containing lactobacillus, bifidobacteria, and streptococcus might improve symptoms.
-Taking lactobacillus also seems to help treat chronic pouchitis, a complication of surgery for ulcerative colitis.
-Continuous treatment for one year with a specific concentrated formulation of lactobacillus, bifidobacterium, and streptococcus (VSL#3) seems to help most patients.
+- Treating a bowel condition called ulcerative colitis..
+Some research suggests that taking a specific combination product containing Lactobacillus, Bifidobacterium, and Streptococcus (VSL#3) might improve symptoms in people with ulcerative colitis.
+Continuous treatment for one year seems to help most patients.
+Taking another specific product containing Lactobacillus plantarum 299v (Profermin, Nordisk Rebalance) also seem to improve symptoms.

 Possibly Ineffective for...